hamzzgab/Real-Time-Rendering/Assignment-1/README.md

 # Demonstration

-The video demonstration for the assignment can be found on YouTube: https://www.youtube.com/watch?v=g2mE3FI-L6w
+The video demonstration for the assignment can be found on [YouTube](https://www.youtube.com/watch?v=g2mE3FI-L6w)

 # References